Sydney Hop on Hop Off Bus

 Bondi from the hill near Icebergs

-Even if you’re short on time, walk up to Marks Park viewpoint – it’s the perfect spot to capture the curve of the beach and start of the Bondi to Coogee walk.
-Allow at least 2 hours here to properly experience the beach.
+Even if you’re short on time, walk up to Marks Park viewpoint – it’s the perfect spot to capture the curve of the beach and the start of the Bondi to Coogee walk.
+Allow at least 2 hours here to properly experience the beach, grab lunch, and soak up the atmosphere.

 Mermaids Pool North Bondi Beach